union-imgcross icon

 It is impossible to have a Portugal work permit without a job offer because the employer needs to apply for the work permit, which they do after offering the job.

-The tax percentages under different sub-heads in Portugal is as follows:
+The tax percentages under different sub-heads in Portugal are as follows:

 Tax Percentage